demharters/dtc-expTechniques-nanopore/exercise.md

 samtools sort $barcode"_reads_aligned.bam" $barcode"_reads_aligned.sorted"
 samtools index $barcode"_reads_aligned.sorted.bam"
 ```
+The following commands can be run with [this script](https://github.com/demharters/dtc-expTechniques-nanopore/blob/master/alignmentScript.sh).
+Replace the values for "barcode" and "reference" accordingly.

+*I suggest you go through the commands one by one first.*

 Place the script under /tmp/nanoporeData/ and if located in /tmp/nanoporeData/run1/BC03 run it so: